Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Introduction

-In the seminal paper \cite{Smith1986HD} R.A.~Smith presented a generalization of the Bendixson criterion for ordinary differential equations (ODEs) in $\mathbb{R}^{n}$.
-His abstract conditions were concerned with a continuous mapping $F$ of a simple connected domain $\mathcal{D}$ in $\mathbb{R}^{n}$ such that $F(\mathcal{D})$ lies in a compact subset of $\mathcal{D}$.
-Then he proved that there are no closed invariant contours on which $F$ is bijective\footnote{This was implicitly used in \cite{Smith1986HD} and the clarification was specified in \cite{LiMuldowney1995LowBounds}.} provided that the maximal invariant subset of $\mathcal{D}$ has topological dimension less than $2$.
+In the seminal paper \cite{Smith1986HD}, Smith presented a generalization of the Bendixson criterion for ordinary differential equations (ODEs) in $\mathbb{R}^{n}$.
+His abstract conditions were concerned with a continuous mapping $F$ of a bounded simply connected domain $\mathcal{D}$ in $\mathbb{R}^{n}$ such that $F(\mathcal{D})$ lies in a compact subset of $\mathcal{D}$.
+Then he proved that there are no closed invariant contours on which $F$ is bijective\footnote{This (bijectivity) was implicitly used in \cite{Smith1986HD}, and the explicit clarification was given in \cite{LiMuldowney1995LowBounds}.} provided that the Hausdorff dimension of the maximal compact invariant subset $\mathcal{A}$ (attractor) is strictly less than $2$.